TechGrounds-Cloud8/cloud8-pprasing/01_Git_1/exercise.md

 ## Key terminology
 - Git = CLI
-- Github = online platform for developers to share the program with versioning
+- Github = online platform for developers to share the program among others with versioning
 - Visual Studio Code = editor
+- push = put the changes online
+- pull = download the changes to the local drive

 ### Sources